AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a Patient
+1. Adding a patient while all persons are being shown

+   1. Test case: `addPatient i/T0123456A n/John Doe b/2001-05-02 p/98765432 e/johnd@example.com a/John street, block 123, #01-01` <br>
+     Expected: New patient with NRIC T0123456A is added.
+Details of the added patient is shown in the status message.
+Timestamp in the status bar is updated.

+   2. Command with invalid value: `addPatient i/x ...`, `ap i/T0123456A n/John Doe b/x ...` (where x is an invalid value for the parameter) <br>
+     Expected: No patient is added.
+Error details shown in the status message.
+Status bar remains the same.

+   2. Other incorrect delete commands to try: `add`, `addP`, `...`  <br>
+      Expected: Similar to previous.

+2. Adding a duplicate patient into the list

+   1. Prerequisites: Completing the first test case for Adding a Patient
+   2. Test case: `addPatient i/T0123456A n/John Doe b/2001-05-02 p/98765432 e/johnd@example.com a/John street, block 123, #01-01` <br>
+   Expected: The error message *This patient already exists in CLInic* should be displayed in the status message.

 ### Deleting a Patient

 1. Deleting a patient while all persons are being shown

    1. Test case: `deletePatient S1234567A`<br>
       Expected: Patient with corresponding NRIC S1234567A is removed.
-Details of the deleted contact shown in the status message.
+Details of the deleted patient is shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `deletePatient S1234567`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.